mrobertsanchez/Neighborhood-Map-Project/README.md

 ## Getting Started

-Fork the repro and open index.html in your browser of choice.
+1. Fork the repro and open index.html in your browser of choice.
+2. Download the project and all its files.
+Alternatively you can close the repository
+3. Open index.html in a browser of your choice

 ## Resources Used During Development